-May brings warmer weather, graduation parties and college students home for the summer.
-This is the time your young adult children will want to get a jump on summer parties, when beer and creative liquor-infused drinks will likely be on the menu.
-Parents are then faced with underage drinking and with that, the question of parental liability.
+College students are home for the summer and Fourth of July is right around the corner.
+Your young adult children will be going to summer parties, where beer and creative, liquor-infused drinks will likely be on the menu.
+This could present you, their parents, with the question of underage drinking and parental liability.